squid-cache/squid-cache.github.io/Features/QualityOfService.rst

 What I'd really like to see is a slightly better config which looks like this: qos_mode on off ip tos parent=0x1 sibling=0x1 local=0x1 option=136

+Meanwhile for those who keep asking:
+  3.0 does have an untested patch at http://www.squid-cache.org/Versions/v3/3.0/changesets/b8770.patch .
+But be warned, it has had no testing outside the initial developer, and does not use the same config syntax as the final versions.

 ----
 CategoryFeature